ShubhamTatvamasi/srsRAN-demo/ansible/README.md

 ### Verify setup

-Go to the server and check if network is connected:
+Go to the server and check if network is attached:
 ```bash
 docker logs srsue -f
 ```